Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/java-lang/ADC.rst

 .. image:: ../_static/imgs/java07_00.png
     :align: center

-Choose “Interfacing Options” then “I4 I2C” then “Yes” and then “Finish” in this order and restart your RPi.
+Choose "Interfacing Options" then "I4 I2C" then "Yes" and then "Finish" in this order and restart your RPi.
 The I2C module will then be started.

 .. image:: ../_static/imgs/java07_01.png
     :align: center